DisCoTec/discotec.github.io/2020/README.md

 ## Further information
 Follow us on [@DisCoTecConf](https://twitter.com/DisCoTecConf) to keep up to date.

-For further information please contact the general chair at adrian.francalanza@um.edu.mt.
+For further information please contact the general chair at <adrian.francalanza@um.edu.mt>.